ibm-cloud-docs/cephaas/billing_view.md

 ### Performance tier
 {: #performance-tier}

 The Performance Tier of IBM Storage Ceph as a Service is tailored to performance intensive application workloads.
-To serve these workloads, the hardware consists of NVMe storage devices and high-bandwidth network cards as well as the CPU and memory components needed to utilize this equipment.
+To serve these workloads, the hardware consists of NVMe storage devices and high-bandwidth network cards as well as the CPU and memory components needed to use this equipment.

 Typical workloads for this tier are supporting VM infrastructure with storage or service high-performance object storage.